ercanduman/AndroidRadioStreamingApp/README.md

-# AndroidRadioStreamingApp
+# dotWavesStreamingApp
-Android Radio Streaming App github example by ercan duman
+Android Radio Streaming App by eco.varan@42

 This Radio application checks internet connection as well.
 If there is no connection, it shows some TOAST message such as: